Holding Back the Phlebotinum

 - In Dino Attack RPG, the Einstein Device, being an Instant-Win Condition, had to be held back until the very last moment.
 This has been justified since the Einstein Device was largely experimental, leaving it unfinished and untested by the time of the Final Battle.
 Most of the later stages of the battle were devoted to finishing the device, which was also dangerously close malfunctioning at the time, and it could not be fired until Viper had a clear shot at Dr. Rex.

-- Done in the Order of the Stick where Xykon holds back the Monster in the Darkness from revealing itself because of how incredibly powerful it is.
+- Where Xykon holds back the Monster in the Darkness from revealing itself because of how incredibly powerful it is.
 While it has a very childish demeanor, the times it has given us a taste of what it can do we have seen it create a massive chasm in the ground just by stomping, and launching the most powerful paladin of the Sapphire Guard miles away during a contest of "Who can hit the lightest."

 - While the Monster is powerful, the reason Xykon keeps in Darkness is purely theatrics; The lich wants to dramatically unleash his beast following a speech on how helpless the heroes were.
 He tried this once during the first arc, but was cut off before it got anywhere.